AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 static void draw(void);
 ```

 We're not using the `elapsedUS` right this moment, but we're probably going to need to soon.
-Cut the drawing functions and add them to the draw function, then add the draw function tot he end of the loop.
-Do the same with the plater logic as well.
+Cut the drawing functions and add them to the draw function, then add the draw function to the end of the loop.
+Do the same with the player logic as well.

 ```C
 static void runnerMainLoop(int64_t elapsedUs)